Join Our Team

 The validity of this innovative approach has been borne out by the long-term success and adoption of these interventional approaches both by surgeons and electrophysiologists.

-Our laboratory also spearheaded the effort to simplify the Cox-Maze procedure by replacing the surgical incisions with lesions created using thermal ablation technology, which made the procedure easier and less morbid to perform, while preserving its high efficacy.
+Our laboratory also spearheaded the effort to simplify the Cox-Maze procedure by replacing the surgical incisions with lesions created using thermal ablation technology, which made the procedure easier to perform with less morbidity while preserving its high efficiency.

-The Cox-Maze procedure has become the gold standard for the treatment of AF, and it is the only surgical procedure to have received an indication to treat AF from the FDA.
+The Cox-Maze procedure has become the gold standard for the treatment of AF, and it is the only surgical procedure to have received FDA approval.”

 In a propensity-matched study of patients with AF undergoing heart surgery, a concomitant Cox-Maze procedure resulted in a 10-year survival rate of 62%, compared to 42% for patients who did not receive a Cox-Maze procedure.